• ECTS

 Part 2: Scientific approach, How to discover and innovate

-The scientific approach, what is science, what it can and cannot do, its limits
+The scientific approach: what science is, what it can and cannot do, its limitations

-How to establish a scientific fact: evidence, evidence bundles, clues, cross-checks, deductions, cause or consequence, correlations, intuitions, inspiration,
+How to establish a scientific fact: evidence, circumstantial evidence, clues, cross-checking, deductions, cause or consequence, correlations, intuition, inspiration,

 Thought experiments